1989 Stanley Cup playoffs: (N2) St. Louis Blues vs. (N3) Minnesota North Stars

 This was the eighth playoff series meeting between these two teams.
 St. Louis won four of the prior seven meetings.
 The most recent meeting was won by St. Louis 3–2 in the 1986 Norris Division Semifinals.

+In game four, Don Barber scored the game-winning goal with seven seconds left to complete the Stars' comeback from a two-goal deficit and force game five.

 (S1) Calgary Flames vs. (S4) Vancouver Canucks

 This was the fourth playoff series meeting between these two teams.
 Calgary won two of the previous three meetings, including their most recent meeting 3–1 in the 1984 Smythe Division Semifinals.

 Calgary defeated Vancouver in seven games.
 This was the first of three consecutive series between these two teams that ended in overtime of game seven (with the winner of all three series making it to the Stanley Cup Finals).
 The seventh game went into overtime with both teams having great chances to win the game.
 The best of these chances was a breakaway for Canucks' captain Stan Smyl who was stopped by Calgary goaltender Mike Vernon.
 Joel Otto scored the series winner at 19:21 of the first overtime after Jim Peplinski banked it in off Otto's skate to send the Flames into the Smythe Division Final.